mongodb/specifications/source/unified-test-format/unified-test-format.rst

 JSON Schema Validation
 ~~~~~~~~~~~~~~~~~~~~~~

-Each major version of this specification will have a corresponding JSON schema
+Each major version of this specification SHALL have one JSON schema, which will
-for its most recent minor version (e.g. ``schema-1.1.json``).
-A JSON schema for
+correspond to its most recent minor version.
+When a new minor version is
+introduced, the previous schema file for that major version SHALL be renamed.
+For example: if an additive change is made to version 1.0 of the spec, the
+``schema-1.0.json`` file will be renamed to ``schema-1.1.json`` and modified
+accordingly.

-a particular minor version MUST be capable of validating any and all test files
+A particular minor version MUST be capable of validating any and all test files
 in that major version series up to and including the minor version.
 For example,
 ``schema-2.1.json`` should validate test files with `schemaVersion`_ "2.0" and
-"2.1", but would not be expected to validate "1.0", "2.2", or "3.0".
+"2.1", but would not be expected to validate files specifying "1.0", "2.2", or
+"3.0".

 The JSON schema MUST remain consistent with the `Test Format`_ section.
 If and
 when a new major version is introduced, the `Breaking Changes`_ section MUST be